nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

 ```

-The `processMessage()` function takes a message received from a WebSocket connection and sends it to a recipient through the same WebSocket connection.
-The function takes two arguments, response and websocketSubject, where response is the message received and websocketSubject sends it off using `next()`

-The function first checks the type of response to determine whether it is a string or an object.
-If it's a string, it parses the string into an object.
-If it's an object, it does go to the `else if` block.

-In either case, it then converts the `dataUrl` property of the message into a `Blob` using the `dataUrlToBlob` method.
-After converting the dataUrl to a Blob, it adds the Blob as a file to IPFS using the `addFile()` method from the `IPFSService`.
+- `processMessage()`- Receives a message via a WebSocket connection and sends it to the intended recipient through the same connection.
+Two parameters, `response` and `websocketSubject`, allow the message to be received and sent using the `next()` method.
+The function begins by checking the type of response to determine whether it's an object or a string.
+If it's a string, it gets parsed into an object.
+If it's an object, the code moves to the `else if` condition.
+Next, the function converts the `dataUrl` property of the message into a `Blob` object with the dataUrlToBlob method.
+After the conversion, the `addFile()` method from the `IPFSService` is used to add the blob as a file to IPFS.

-Finally, the function sends the processed message to the target mixnet address, which is specified by the `targetMixnetAddress` property, through the WebSocket by calling the next method on the `websocketSubject` with a `mixnetMessage` object as the argument.
-The websocket will already take care of stringifying the entire message for us.

-The `logData()` function is called in both cases and updates the UI upon handling a message.
+Finally, the function sends the processed message to the target mixnet address specified by the `targetMixnetAddress` property through the WebSocket.
+This is done by calling the` next()` method on the websocketSubject with a mixnetMessage object as the argument.
+The WebSocket automatically handles the process of stringifying the entire message.
+The `logData()` function is called in both cases, which updates the user interface when a message is received and processed.

-First lets declare our required `targetMixnetAddress` global variable the top of the file, just above constructor.
+8. Declare the `targetMixnetAddress` global variable the top of the file, where the `port = '1978'` is stated:

 ```
   targetMixnetAddress : string = '';
 ```

-Then, lets implement the rest of the functions that we have not implemented for the `processMessage()` function now.
-Under the `processMessage()`function, lets type out or paste the following:
+ Implement the rest of the functions underneath `processMessage()` function by adding the following code:

 ```
 async dataUrlToBlob(dataURI : string,type : string){